 When transporting young players, staff must adhere to all legal requirements such as not using mobile phones.
 They must also consider recommendations such as taking regular breaks whilst driving and being aware of the dangers associated with tiredness when driving.

 Where possible, drivers should be accompanied by another member of staff when transporting young people as this may significantly reduce the risk of distraction, accident, injury or allegation of misconduct or abuse.

 The decision of whether it is safe to transport young players in bad weather conditions (snow and ice) is down to the discretion of the staff member.
 Staff should not transport young players if they do not feel it is safe to do so in the road or weather conditions.
-If a decision is made not to transport players to their destination, the relevant head of department should be informed as soon as it is safe to do so.
+If a decision is made not to transport players to their destination, the Academy Manager and DSO should be informed as soon as it is safe to do so.